We use cookies to understand how people use Depot.

 You can also download the image to your local Docker daemon with depot build --load or push it directly to a registry with depot build --push.
 When you use --push, we push the image directly from the remote builder instance to your registry over high-speed network links, not through your local network.
 Learn more about pushing to private Docker registries like Amazon ECR or Docker Hub.

-Configurable cache size per project
+Configurable cache policies per project

 Deep dive: Technical architecture